bratpeki/suckless-bratpeki/dwm/README.md

 - `dmenu` - the dynamic menu, needed for `dmenu_run` and, optionally, other tools that utilize it
 - `feh`, needed for the background image display
 - `lmmsProjectBooter` from my [my Bash scripts](https://github.com/bratpeki/bash-scripts), needed for a keyboard shortcut to work
+- `screencap` from my [my Bash scripts](https://github.com/bratpeki/bash-scripts), needed for a keyboard shortcut to work
 - `slock`, needed for a keyboard shortcut to work
 - `xcompmgr`, needed for transparent `st` terminals (executed from `dwm-startup`)